If you are looking for a new pair of headphones for watching movies, we have prepared the following list for you.

 The BANC-50s are an awesome pair of headphones to watch movies with, without being bound with any cables.
 They are smartphone compatible, complete with both wireless Bluetooth and backup wired mode.

-These high qualities, versatile and quite comfortable active noise-cancelling headphones from Golzer are charged over USB and come with a cool case, so you are covered for the weekend trip and for the movie night too.
+These high qualities, versatile and quite comfortable active noise-canceling headphones from Golzer are charged over USB and come with a cool case, so you are covered for the weekend trip and for the movie night too.

 With an enviable Bluetooth range, the Golzer’s are perfect if you don’t like always carrying your phone around, while the wired mode could also prove quite useful if you want to save some battery.

 Soundwise, the Golzers don’t disappoint either.
-They definitely sound better than the average $100 headphones, although I wouldn’t say they were intended for audiophiles.
+They definitely sound better the average $100 headphones, although I wouldn’t say they were intended for audiophiles.

 The low end is strong so every time you watch some crazy action movie with the BANC-50 headphones on, it is sure to be an adventure.